houstonhaynes/AD4SDocs/00h AD4S Ledger.md

 4. They discover key inflection points where the architecture shifted significantly
 5. They create a derived architectural model based on the actual system evolution

-This reconstruction helps the team understand the system's true architecture—not as it was planned to be, but as it actually evolved through countless decisions.
+This reconstruction helps the team understand the system's true architecture, not as it was planned to be, but as it actually evolved through countless decisions.

 ### Scenario 3: Security Impact Analysis